Educational inequality

-Educational inequality is the unequal distribution of academic resources, including but not limited to school funding, qualified and experienced teachers, books, and technologies, to socially excluded communities.
+Educational Inequality is the unequal distribution of academic resources, including but not limited to school funding, qualified and experienced teachers, books, physical facilities and technologies, to socially excluded communities.
 These communities tend to be historically disadvantaged and oppressed.
-Individuals belonging to these marginalized groups are often denied access to schools with adequate resources.
+Individuals belonging to these marginalized groups are often denied access to schools with adequate resources and those that can be accessed are so distant from these communities.
 Inequality leads to major differences in the educational success or efficiency of these individuals and ultimately suppresses social and economic mobility.
-Inequality in education is broken down in different types: regional inequality, inequality by sex, inequality by social stratification, inequality by parental income, inequality by parent occupation, and many more.
+Inequality in education is broken down into different types: regional inequality, inequality by sex, inequality by social stratification, inequality by parental income, inequality by parent occupation, and many more.

 Measuring educational efficacy varies by country and even provinces/states within the country.
-Generally, grades, GPA scores, test scores, dropout rates, college entrance statistics, and college completion rates are used to measure educational success.
+Generally, grades, GPA test scores, other scores, dropout rates, college entrance statistics, and college completion rates are used to measure educational success and what can be achieved by the individual.
 These are measures of an individual's academic performance ability.
-When determining what should be measured in terms of the educational success of an individual, many scholars and academics suggest that GPA, test scores, and other measures of performance ability are not the only useful tools in determining efficacy.
+When determining what should be measured in terms of an individual's educational success, many scholars and academics suggest that GPA, test scores, and other measures of performance ability are not the only useful tools in determining efficacy.
 In addition to academic performance, attainment of learning objectives, acquisition of desired skills and competencies, satisfaction, persistence, and post-college performance should all be measured and accounted for when determining the educational success of individuals.
 Scholars argue that academic achievement is only the direct result of attaining learning objectives and acquiring desired skills and competencies.
 To accurately measure educational efficacy, it is imperative to separate academic achievement because it captures only a student's performance ability and not necessarily their learning or ability to effectively use what they have learned.

 Much of educational inequality is attributed to economic disparities that often fall along racial lines, and much modern conversation about educational equity conflates the two, showing how they are inseparable from residential location and, more recently, language.
-Educational inequality between white students and minority students continues to perpetuate social and economic inequality.
+In many countries, there exists a hierarchy or a main group of people who benefit more than the minority people groups or lower systems in that area, such as with India's caste system for example.
+In a study about education inequality in India, authors, Majumbar, Manadi, and Jos Mooij stated "social class impinges on the educational system, educational processes and educational outcomes" (Majumdar, Manabi and Jos Mooij).

+However, there is substantial scientific evidence demonstrating that students’ socioeconomic status does not determine their academic success; rather, it is the actions implemented in schools that do.
+Successful Educational Actions (SEAs) previously identified and analysed in the INCLUD-ED project (2006-2011), has proven to be an effective practice for addressing the inequalities in education faced by vulnerable populations.